oumayma-yakoubi/LangChainDefinitionsGenerator/README.md

 - To view all pulled models, use ollama list
 - To chat directly with a model from the command line, use ollama run <name-of-model>
 - View the Ollama documentation for more commands.
 Run ollama help in the terminal to see available commands too.

+## Llama 2
+Llama 2 is released by Meta Platforms, Inc. This model is trained on 2 trillion tokens, and by default supports a context length of 4096.
+Llama 2 Chat models are fine-tuned on over 1 million human annotations, and are made for chat.